 But how do you turn a small space filled with people and all their stuff into a less cluttered and more organized RV?

 It’s not as hard as you might think.
-By following a few simple rules and organization tips you can get rid of that clutter and create a clean and inviting RV.
+By following a few simple rules and RV organization tips, you can get rid of that clutter and create a clean and inviting home-on-wheels.

 1. Take stock of all that stuff

 Do you really need 6 folding chairs and 12 drinking cups?
 Unless you are traveling with a large family, or you really like to entertain, the answer is probably “no.”